 The Usage section details the asset’s usage in any DF Studio Collections, Messengers, Web Portfolios, or the Bin.
 Each section header displays a number (or “Yes”/“No” in the case of the Bin), and lists the areas of the asset’s usage below the header when clicked, with links to the individual Collections, Messengers, or Web Portfolios where the asset is in use.

 In the History tab, a listing of nearly every major activity that has taken place on the selected asset can be browsed.
 (History is not available for selections of more than one asset.)
 For more information, see Asset History.

 Due to the amount of data that must be presented, the Metadata tab is only available in wide mode, but if classic mode has been selected, the Asset Inspector will return to that state as soon as another tab is clicked.

 The Metadata tab brings the full functionality of the Metadata overlay into the Asset Inspector, allowing for the updating of any selection of assets, from one to hundreds, without losing navigation or context.
 It is perhaps at its most powerful when multiple assets are selected, since it allows editing their details in bulk, but it is also useful for updating metadata on a single asset while it is displayed in full detail in 1-up view.

 For details regarding the metadata editing process, using the overlay or the Asset Inspector, see Edit Asset Metadata.

-All conversations attached to an asset can be viewed here, and new conversations can be started.
-(Conversations are not available for selections of more than one asset.)
-For further detail about the display and functionality of the Conversations tab, see Start Conversations Around an Asset.
+All Notes content attached to an asset in the current Project or Collection can be viewed here, and new Notes can be created.
+(Notes are not available for selections of more than one asset.)
+For further detail about the display and functionality of the Notes tab, see Organize Communication with Notes.